ckaestne/seai/lectures/07_tradeoffs/tradeoffs.md

 # Trade-offs among AI Techniques

+Christian Kaestner

 <!-- references -->
-Slides adopted from Eunsuk Kang
+With slides adopted from Eunsuk Kang

 Required reading: 🗎 Vogelsang, Andreas, and Markus Borg. "[Requirements Engineering for Machine Learning: Perspectives from Data Scientists](https://arxiv.org/pdf/1908.04674.pdf)."
 In Proc. of the 6th International Workshop on Artificial Intelligence for Requirements Engineering (AIRE), 2019.